CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

   .. index:: post_evaluate()
   .. index:: complete_extinction()
   .. index:: found_solution()
+  .. index:: generation

   .. py:class:: Population(config, initial_state=None)

     This class implements the core evolution algorithm:
     1. Evaluate fitness of all genomes.
     2. Check to see if the termination criterion is satisfied; exit if it is.
-    3. Generate the next generation from the current population.
+    3. Generate the next :term:`generation` from the current population.
-    4. Partition the new generation into species based on genetic similarity.
+    4. Partition the new generation into species based on :term:`genetic similarity <genomic distance>`.
     5. Go to 1.

     :param object config: The :py:class:`Config <config.Config>` configuration object.